-Make the programs at the Dundas Museum & Archives part of the education plan for your classroom or Scouting/Guiding group.
-The educational programs connect young people with their community and its history in fun, hands-on fashion.
-Activities are based on the learning objectives of the Ontario Curriculum.
+Make the programs at the Dundas Museum & Archives part of the education plan for your classroom or youth group.
+Our entertaining, educational programs connect young people with their community and its history in a fun, hands-on fashion.

 Adventures in History!

-Topics and teaching methods are based on goals of the Ontario curriculum.
+- Topics, teaching methods, and activities are based on the goals of the Ontario Curriculum.

-- They help develop young peoples' powers of perception, analysis, imagination and creativity.
+- Our programs help develop young peoples' powers of perception, analysis, imagination and creativity.

 - The students' participation and questions are welcomed and encouraged.

 - Programs are built on the children's own knowledge, skills and values, encouraging development of personal connections with the past.

 - Programs can be tailored to the needs of your group.

 - Scouting, guiding, pre-school, and youth groups are welcomed.

 - The Museum's extensive reference library includes terrific resources geared to elementary aged students in the areas of First Nations, pioneer life, Black history and the World Wars.